wlytle/js-rails-as-api-design-documentation-exercise-a/README.md

 Build a coffee search page.
 It should

-- display a list of coffees
+- When the page loads, display a list of the first 5 coffees
-- have an input to filter by origin
+- When the user types an origin into the origin input, show the first 5 coffees whose origin matches
-- fetch 5 results at a time
+- When displaying coffees, only show 5 results at a time
-- have a 'Next' button to fetch the next 5 results
+- When the user clicks the 'Next' button, show the next 5 results